quicwg/quicwg.github.io/index.md

 ## Upcoming Meetings

-Our next interim meeting is in Melbourne, Australia from 23-25 January, 2018, with an interop on the 22nd.
-See the [arrangements](https://github.com/quicwg/wg-materials/blob/master/interim-18-01/arrangements.md) for details.
-Note that registration is now closed.

-We will be meeting at [IETF 101 in London](https://www.ietf.org/meeting/101/index.html), and having an interop event at the hackathon beforehand.
+Our next meeting is at [IETF 101 in London](https://www.ietf.org/meeting/101/index.html), with an interop during the [Hackathon](https://ietf.org/how/runningcode/hackathons/101-hackathon/).

 ## Our Documents